analogdevicesinc/adi_3dtof_floor_detector/README.md

 The package also provides a ROS node *adi_3dtof_floor_detector_example_node* which can be used to understand how to use the output from the ADI Floor Detector algorithm.
 The *adi_3dtof_floor_detector_example_node* subscribes to the output topics of *adi_3dtof_floor_detector_node* from the device and generates the output images.
 The output image topics of *adi_3dtof_floor_detector_node* can be either compressed or uncompressed.

 :memo: *Note:*
-It is assumed that the correct version of ROS is installed and configured properly, if not please install the ROS from [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) and setup the ros2 workspace in the home directory. (with workspace folder named as "ros2_ws")
+It is assumed that the correct version of ROS is installed and configured properly, if not please install the ROS from [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) and setup the ros2 workspace in the home directory with workspace folder named as "ros2_ws".

 1. Clone the repo and checkout the correct release branch/tag into ros2 workspace/src directory
     ```bash